 During the pastorate of Rev. Moses Mercer, a building program was established in 1950.
 Additional land was secured from Rufus Walker, 1950, and Earl Harvey, 1955.
 In 1956, land was acquired from L.E.
 Willett and Lucy Willett Hernandez, and in 1965, additional land was made available by the Harvey heirs.

 The two-story structure, erected in 1950, served for educational and worship services until a beautiful red, buff brick sanctuary was built in 1954.
 In 1958, a new pastorium was built.
 On Tuesday morning, March 1, 1960, fire again destroyed the church and educational buildings.
 With its finger pointing toward heaven, the hand on top of the steeple plunged to certain destruction as the fire engulfed the church.
 But by the providence of God, this hand, instead of falling into the fire, fell clear and still remains to give direction to weary souls.
 On Sunday, November 27, 1960, the first services were conducted in the present buildings.

-During the summer and fall of 1979, the auditorium was completely renovated.
+During the summer and fall of 1979, the sanctuary was completely renovated.
 The educational facilities were modified and painted.
 External and internal painting of the educational facilities was completed in 1980.
-The men and women of the church refinished all of the furniture in the auditorium and painted the wood surfaces of the interior and exterior.
-In 1988 the L.E.
-Willett property, across Hickory Street from the pastorium, was purchased.
+In 2019, the church again renovated the sanctuary including new pews, lighting, and redesign of the stage.